 John Quincy Adams

 ADAMS, John Quincy. b.
 Braintree (later Quincy), Massachusetts, 11 July 1767; d.
 Washington, DC, 21 February 1848.
-He was the son of the second President of the USA, John Adams, who served as an ambassador in France and Holland, so that his son was educated at schools in those countries.
+He was the son of the second President of the USA, John Adams, who had served as an ambassador in France and Holland.
+His son, the subject of this entry, was educated at schools in those countries.
 He studied law at Harvard College, graduating in 1787, and practised as a lawyer in Boston.
 He was appointed minister to the Netherlands (1794-97) and Prussia (1797-1801).
 Returning to the USA, he was Senator from Massachusetts (1803-08), followed by a diplomatic post as Ambassador to Russia (1809-14) and Britain (1815-17).
-He was Secretary of State to James Monroe (1817-25) and sixth President of the...
+He was Secretary of State to James Monroe (1817-25) and...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.